bkanawati/carrefour-app/README.md

 Accomplished

--validation of username or password
+- validation of username or password
--search bar
+- search bar
--checkbox
+- checkbox
--forgot password
+- forgot password
--aligning the Ads at the bottom evenly
+- aligning the Ads at the bottom evenly